top of page

 • Masters in a room that's properly treated and tuned.

 • Listens on audiophile or reference-level speakers, powered by the same super high quality amplifier(s), all of which reveal even the most delicate, minute details.
-Often a listening environment isn't solely to make the audio sound amazing, but to brutally reveal what's wrong with it.
+Often a listening environment isn't solely to make the mix sound amazing, but to brutally reveal what's wrong with it.

 • Masters with fresh, objective ears, that are not emotionally attached to the mix.